amylour/everneed/README.md

 ## Strategy Plane

 The primary objective was to create an e-commerce store that satisfied the assessment criteria of the Code Institute's Project 5.
-The store must provide the expected functions of a responsive e-commerce store using Stripe as a payment system, user/guest views for authentication and store features, some extra features of my choosing and demonstration of some marketing/SEO skills.
+The store must provide the expected functions of a responsive e-commerce store using Stripe as a payment system, user/guest views for authentication and store features, some extra features of my choosing, wishlist and articles, and demonstration of some marketing/SEO skills.
 Orders on Everneed were to display the carbon footprint totals and carbon saved, (where data is available), reflecting the pressing need for eco-consciousness in these modern times.
 The User, whether paying customer or just browsing, must receive the best in UX and feel that Everneed is relatable and trust-worthy.

+*ADD*

 ### Site Goals

+- Site provides enjoyable experience for shoppers
+- Customers feel informed that they are making a good choice shopping with Everneed
+- UX remains similar across screen sizes
+- CRUD functionalities work as intended with easy to user frontend forms
+- Scalable site to allow for extra features in the future

 ## Agile Methodologies

+Everneed followed Agile planning methodolgies to it's completion.
+[GitHub Projects](https://github.com/users/amylour/projects/6) provided an ideal platform to create issues, boards and milestones for each of the projects Epics.
+Using labels I could easily identify my next task and organise them into the appropriate Sprints

+*ADD*

 ### MoSCoW Prioritization

+I chose to follow the MoSCoW Prioritization method for Everneed, identifying and labelling my:

+- **Must Haves**: the 'required', critical components of the project.
+Completing my 'Must Haves' helped me to reach the MVP (Minimum Viable Product) for this project.
+- **Should Haves**: the components that are valuable to the project but not absolutely 'vital' at the MVP stage.
+The 'Must Haves' must receive priority over the 'Should Haves'.
+- **Could Haves**: these are the features that are a 'bonus' to the project, it would be nice to have them in this phase, but only if the most important issues have been completed first and time allows.
+- **Won't Haves**: the features or components that either no longer fit the project's brief or are of very low priority for this release.

 ### Sprints

+My Sprints were broken down into appropriately sized chunks from the beginning and I followed them to the best of my abilities.
+It is difficult to quantify the time taken exactly for each sprint as running a busy household outside of the course meant the hours the project was completed in were outside of the normal working week.
+I have done my best to record them below.
+They are representative of a general timeframe of focus on the project areas.

 | Sprint No. | Sprint Content | Start/Finish Dates |
 |------------|----------------|--------------------|